If you’re here, I know that you must have pre-washed your fabric, dried it, and ironed it.

 Here’s how you pull on the bias…

-- Gently but firmly grasp the short ends of the fabric.
+- Gently but firmly grasp the short corners of the fabric.

 - Then, pull the short ends along the bias in the direction it needs to be straightened.

-- Do this until your edges are even and ALL four corners form perfect right angles!
+- Do this until your edges are even and ALL four corners form perfect right angles like the first image above!

 If your length of fabric is long, you will have to do this in sections.